Kastamonu Bld. GSK (women's handball)

 Kastamonu Bld.
-GSK (Kastamonu Belediyesi Gençlik Spor Kulübü) is the women's handball team of the same named club sponsored by the Municipality of Kastamonu, Turkey.
+GSK (Kastamonu Belediyesi Gençlik Spor Kulübü) is the women's handball team of the similarly named club sponsored by the Municipality of Kastamonu, Turkey.
 The team competes in the Turkish Super League and the 2022–23 Women's EHF Champions League.

 Colors

 The club colors are white, red and black.

 Competitions

 Domestic

 Kastamonu Bld.
-GSK compete in the Turkish Super League.
+GSK competes in the Turkish Super League.

 In July 2015, six notable players, including two Turkish Yeliz Yılmaz and Serpil İskenderoğlu as well as four foreigners Maja Kožnjak, Martin Pavic, Ivana Zafirova and Dorina Emilia Carbune, were transferred for the 2015–16 season.

-In summer 2020, it was announced that the Danish handball coach Helle Thomsen, were joining the club as new head coach.
-Swedish handballer Julia Eriksson, also joined the club in December 2020, transferred from Lugi HF.
+In summer 2020, it was announced that the Danish handball coach Helle Thomsen was joining the club as new head coach.
+Swedish handballer Julia Eriksson also joined the club in December 2020, transferred from Lugi HF.
 In January 2021, the club bought the Norwegian handball star Amanda Kurtović, on loan from Győri Audi ETO KC.